 The municipality has a land area of 48.89 square kilometers or 18.88 square miles which constitutes 1.79% of Antique’s total area.
 Its population as determined by the 2020 Census was 22,018.
 This represented 3.59% of the total population of Antique province, or 0.28% of the overall population of the Western Visayas region.
 Based on these figures, the population density is computed at 450 inhabitants per square kilometer or 1,166 inhabitants per square mile.

-Anini-y is a typical town of Antique that is imbued with historical facets and tourist attractions.
-Various myths and legends tried to explain how the town got its unique name, “Anini-y” or “place of small rivers.”
-This Spanish customary writing of Y instead of I spurred researchers to finding that once upon a time, in the present area of the municipality, there existed a community called Igneini.
-It was cited to be the gateway into the prosperous Aninipay (old Panay) kingdom of the mighty Ati king, Marikudo.
-However, cultural historians believe that “dash Y” in the name actually is “dash I” which is a Malayan suffix, meaning “place/people of.”
-This suffix is only used for a place that is very important or has achieve a degree of greatness, as in the case of Hantik-i which later became Antique or used as in May-i believed to be the legendary old Manila.
+Anini-y means “place of small rivers”.
+Various myths and legends tried to explain how the town got its unique name.
+This Spanish customary writing of Y instead of I spurred researchers to finding that once upon a time in the present area of the municipality, there existed a community called Igneini.
+It was the gateway into the prosperous Aninipay (old Panay) kingdom of the mighty Ati king, Marikudo.

 Places of Interest

 iA 24-hectare government naval reservation island 3 miles from the shoreline of Anini-y town proper; 20 minutes by sailboat or motorboat; ideal for shell hunting, snorkeling and scuba diving.